 Union Day is the occasion when the gentlemen of the graduating class effectively finish their second-level schooling, when the incoming School Captain Vice-Captain and Secretary are appointed, and when the new President of the Union takes up his Chain of Office.
 It is also one of the principal social days in the College calendar with the Parents’ Association providing entertainment with a climbing-wall, face painting and the traditional Tug-O-War and Penalty Shoot Out.

-This year the event took place on Sunday May 29th and was as busy as ever.
+This year the event took place on Sunday May 28th and was as busy as ever.
 The Rhetoric Graduation Mass was followed by lunch in the refectory as well as in numerous pop up picnics around the grounds.
-Mr Niall Leahy sj had delivered the homily at the Mass reminding the boys that they are surrounded by people who believe in them and that they are right to believe in them, which is a wonderful thing.
-Earlier Andrew Lynch (OC’ 04) had succeeded Owen Binchy (OC ’80) as President of the Clongowes Union at the AGM.
-In his valedictory speech to Rhetoric Owen reminded them that their parents were 18 once and so have some idea what they are going through and may actually have some useful tips.
+Earlier Joe McVeigh (OC’96) had succeeded Andrew Lynch (OC’ 04) as President of the Clongowes Union at the AGM.

 Union Day Awards

 All afternoon the weather gods smiled on the happy families dining al fresco around the cricket oval with the gentle click of willow on leather ‘as the run stealers flickered to and fro’ in the background.
-Elsewhere The Parent and Son golf competition took place with David Wilkinson père et fils (1985 and Grammar 2016) making off with the coveted gong.
 It was with some difficulty that the ‘Lord High Chief of All Indoor Doings’ aka Mr Frank Kelly persuaded the revellers to vacate the sunny swards for the airy confines of the Sports Hall where they were addressed by The Headmaster, Mr Chris Lumb and out going school captain, Conor Galvin.

 While the day was an important rite of passage for the departing Rhetoric, it was no less important for the rest of the student body, all of whom were on the edge of another step in their progression through the school.
-Three Poetry students in particular felt the hand of history when Conor Galvin, Colin Bourke and Sean McCrohan were named as Captain, Vice-Captain and Secretary respectively, in succession to Conor Slattery, Jack McCreevy and Donnchadh Walsh (no less respectively).
+Three Poetry students in particular felt the hand of history when Luke MacQuillan, Paddy White and Jack O’Sullivan were named as Captain, Vice-Captain and Secretary respectively, in succession to Conor Galvin, Colin Burke and Sean McCrohan (no less respectively).

 The most prestigious award on Union Day is the Aloysius Award, named for our patron saint, Aloysius Gonzaga.
 The honour is given ‘For courage and determination in personal and communal life – for development of character, placing his talents at the service of others and through his efforts to come to terms with himself and life in Clongowes – for growth as an integrated, genuine person.’